Flattening knotted surfaces: Invariants of embedded surfaces that arise from flattenings

 Spun knots, introduced by Artin, represent the oldest known examples of knotted spheres \cite{AR}.
 Let $K$ be a 1-knot in $S^3$.
 A 1-tangle $(B^3,K^{\circ})$ with endpoints on two antipodal points $p_1,p_2\in \partial B^{3}$ is obtained by removing a small open ball neighborhood of a point on $K$.
 View the 4-sphere as $S^{4}=B^{4}\cup _{S^{3}}B^{4}$ and decompose the equatorial 3-sphere as $S^{3}=B^{3}\cup _{S^{2}}B^{3}$.
 Let $(B^{3},K^{\circ })$ be a 1-tangle in the first 3-ball.
 Choose a regular neighborhood $\nu S^{2}\cong S^{2}\times B^{2}$, then spin the pair $(B^{3},K^{\circ })$ around $S^{2}\times \{0\}$ in the complement of $\nu S^{2}$.
 This gives a decomposition Capping off the annulus $K^{\circ }\times S^{1}$ by the two disks $\{p_0,p_1\}\times B^{2}$, we obtain the knotted sphere $\spin (K)$, called the \textbf{spin} of $K$.
 Since our definitions of width, trunk and partition number of embedded surfaces originate from similar invariants of 1-dimensional knots, an obvious question arises whether the values of 1-dimensional invariants of a knot $K$ are in any way connected with the corresponding 2-dimensional invariants of the surface knot $\spin (K)$.

 \begin{Theorem} Let $K$ be a 1-knot with bridge number $b(K)$.
 Then \end{Theorem} \begin{proof} Suppose $K$ is a 1-knot with $b(K)=k$.
 Then $K$ may be given as the plat closure of a braid $\beta $ on $2k$ strands.
 In \cite{MZ}, the authors constructed a banded link diagram for $\spin (K)$ that is shown on the left of Figure \ref{fig9}.
-Denote by $h\in \mathcal{H}(\spin (K))$ the hyperbolic decomposition of $\spin (K)$, corresponding to this diagram.
-The right part of Figure \ref{fig9} gives the marked graph diagram $\Gamma $, corresponding to $h$.
-Denote by $\Sigma $ the 2-sphere, containing this diagram.
+Denote by $\Gamma \in \mathcal{G}(\spin (K))$ the corresponding marked graph diagram of $\K $, depicted in the right of Figure \ref{fig9}.
+Let $\Sigma $ be the 2-sphere, containing the diagram $\Gamma $.